crismancich/Minecraft-RaspberryFactory/README.md

 ```[tasklist]
 ### Tasks
+- [ ] Get task list working
-- [] Set up minecraft Server on Raspberry Pi 4
+- [ ] Set up minecraft Server on Raspberry Pi 4
-- [] Import the Landscape aorund the Factory from Google Maps
+- [ ] Import the Landscape aorund the Factory from Google Maps
-- [] Add the Factory Shape
+- [ ] Add the Factory Shape
-- [] Install Worldedit
+- [ ] Install Worldedit
-- [] Build up the Building from outside
+- [ ] Build up the Building from outside
 ```